 Anyways, the rationale for taking loan in US is just simple, low interest rates.
 There are other options too, you may take a 0% balance transfer on credit cards too if you cannot get a loan.
 The only thing is you may have 4% transaction fee and stuff, but if you plan to pay it late or you have a good deal, I think it is worth taking it.

-Can you think of any creative way to pay off your education loan in Home country after Graduation and getting job in US ?
+Can you think of any other creative way to pay off your education loan in Home country after Graduation and getting job in US ?